An all-in-one guide for one of the fastest growing trends in fitness

 Plate with a sad face drawn on

-Studies have shown that other benefits of fasting show up over longer (24hr+) fasts such as your body removing toxins, breaking down malformed proteins linked with disease, and clearer skin as well as mental clarity, increased focus, and full on fat-burn mode.
+Plus, studies have shown that other benefits of fasting show up over longer (24hr+) fasts such as your body removing toxins, breaking down malformed proteins linked with disease, and clearer skin as well as mental clarity, increased focus, and full on fat-burn mode.

 Fasting can be done on the same day each week, one day a month, alternating days, or whatever you choose to do.

-Listen to your body
+Listen to Your Body

 Aside from weight loss, intermittent fasting has many health benefits.
 Some of these benefits work to your benefit by optimizing your immune system.
 Other benefits of Intermittent Fasting may include: